 Human Factors & Human Error Analysis

-For Quantitative Risk Assessment (QRA) involving a significant human error component as an input, a Human Reliability Analysis (HRA) may be needed to bring the analysis of the input in-line with the level of rigor required for a QRA.
+For a QRA involving a significant human error component as an input, a Human Reliability Analysis (HRA) may be needed to bring the analysis of the input in-line with the level of rigor required for a QRA.
 HRA will provide qualitative insight to the human factors issues related to the error, and also provide a more accurate quantitative assessment than is found in standard LOPA tables for human performance credits.
 The ability to model conditional dependence among operator tasks, as well as model potential human recovery factors from errors, makes the HRA a valuable tool.
-For a typical HRA, an standard operating procedure (SOP) is broken down into discrete tasks.
+For a typical HRA, a standard operating procedure (SOP) is broken down into discrete tasks.
 Interviews with Operations are conducted, known as a "talk-through," as well as a plant "walk-through" which covers the equipment of concern from the SOP.
 PSFs (performance shaping factors) related to each task are discovered.
 Dependencies among tasks are estimated.
 Each of these will influence the HEP (human error probability) for each task.
 Each task is to be modelled as a success or failure.
 An HRA Event Tree is constructed, each identified task being a branch in the tree, and then solved; the output of which is typically an input to a QRA. aeSolutions has the Human Factors Reliability Experts to handle this task.

 Inherently Safer Design Assessment

 Inherently safer design is the design of chemical process and products with specific attention to eliminating hazards from the manufacturing process rather than relying on the control of these hazards.
 It is a way of thinking, a way of approaching technology design at every level of detail and a part of the daily thought process.